 Emergency Response Plan Review

-A core group of the Emergency Response Team is reviewing and updating the Emergency Response Plan in light of the events at Virginia Tech.
-The committee will seek feedback as it introduces new policies and procedures during the coming weeks.
-If you would like to offer your thoughts on Rowan's plans, feel free to call Peter Amico, Deputy Emergency Management Coordinator at 856-256-4955.
+A core group of Emergency Response Personnel revise and update the University's Emergency Operations Plan annually.
+If you would like to offer your thoughts on Rowan's emergency planning, feel free to call Peter Amico, Deputy Emergency Management Coordinator at 856-256-4955.

 For more information